rahulbakshee/TechMeIfYouCan/_posts/2022-01-16-Quick-ways-of-data-loading-in-TensorFlow.md

 ```

 # 2. tf.data
-For finer control, we can write our own pipeline using `tf.data`.
+An API for input pipelines for finer control, where we can write our own pipeline using `tf.data` .
+We will create dataset by passing the directory and its contents to `tf.data.Dataset.list_files`.
+Here `list_files` expects glob patterns to be matched.

 ```
 import os